Celebrate summer with this sweet, tart Strawberry Rhubarb Galette! It’s perfect with a scoop of vanilla ice cream.

 Combine flour, cornmeal, sugar, and salt in a medium bowl.

-Add cold butter, working in with pastry cutter until fully mixed in.
-Mixture should resemble pebbles.
+Add cold butter, working in with pastry cutter until fully mixed in and dough chunks are the size of pebbles.

 Add water, one tablespoon at a time, until the dough can be gathered into a ball.